- Acoustic Comfort

 - Radiance 3.5 (2003)—Description: A ray-tracing program that accurately predicts light levels and produces photo realistic images of architectural space in all sky conditions.
 Sun Microsystems, DEC, Macintosh with (AUX), CRAY or other UNIX machine.
 Availability: Environmental Energy Technologies Division, Lawrence Berkeley National Laboratory

 - Energy Scheming (3.0)—Description: A Macintosh-based design tool rather than an analysis or evaluation tool.
-Requires any Macintosh II or better with 2.5 MB of RAM using System 7.
-Availability: Energy Studies in Buildings Laboratory, Department of Architecture, University of Oregon, Eugene, Oregon
+Only for Macintosh computers running OSX 6.x or earlier.
+Availability: Energy Studies in Buildings Laboratory (ESBL) Store University of Oregon

 - Solar Energy Industries Association and SBIC include member firms that manufacture shading devices.